Corporate Governance System

 - Risk management rules and other systems at the Company and group companies

 - The Company and group companies have a system to manage risks that can have a significant impact on management.
-The system is promoted in a unified way by the relevant departments and the Secretariat for the CSR Committee, based on the Risk Management Rules.
+The system is promoted in a unified way by the relevant departments and the Secretariat for the Internal Control Committee, based on the Risk Management Rules.

 - Fundamental Policies on Product Safety and an implementation system have been established with an understanding that maintaining customer confidence in product safety is an important management issue.